 ComplyCube's AML Screening matching engine is purpose-built to find and match comparable identity data from any language or script.
-It incorporates sophisticated fuzzy matching algorithms, heuristics, variants, and phonetic analysis to find matches without producing costly and time-wasting lists of false positives.
+It incorporates sophisticated fuzzy matching algorithms, heuristics, linguistic variance, and phonetic analysis to find matches without producing costly and time-wasting lists of false positives.

 To simplify usage, ComplyCube represents the outcome of the analysis in the form of a match score.
-A match score can range from 0 - 100, with 100 being the best match.
+A match score can range from 0 to 100, with 100 being the best match.

 By default, an AML Screening Check will only return matches with a match score over 85 and automatically reject matches with a score ranging between 85 and 90.
-Ultimately, only matches with a score higher than 90 will require manual checks.
+Ultimately, only matches with scores higher than 90 will require manual checks.

-These automation thresholds can be adjusted in line with your risk-based framework and internal process.
+You can adjust these automation thresholds according to your risk-based framework and internal process.

 This setting empowers age verification compliance by allowing you to set a minimum acceptable age before your client ID is flagged.

-By default, a Document Check will flag anyone who is younger than 18 years of age.
+By default, a Document Check will flag anyone younger than 18 years of age.

 ComplyCube extends further optional checks, including:

-By default, ComplyCube will not perform any additional checks.
+By default, ComplyCube will only perform document model validation.

 ComplyCube represents the outcome of a facial analysis in the form of a facial similarity score.
-A facial similarity score can range from 0 - 100, with 100 being an exact match.
+A facial similarity score can range from 0 to 100, with 100 being an exact match.

 By default, an Identity check will deem two faces a match when the facial similarity score is over 80.